-7 Best Alternatives to Yoast SEO WordPress Plugin
+7 Best Alternatives To Yoast SEO WordPress Plugin

 You can mouse over each issue and it gives you a basic description of what the problem is and how you can fix it; it doesn’t get much easier than that!

-If you want to make your life even easier, you can link WP to Google Analytics to further analyze your content, descriptions, and focus keywords.
+It also has a unique integration with Google Search Console, providing you with valuable Google website data and suggestions directly in the plugin.

+Although the free version is feature-rich and can suffice on its own, you may want to upgrade to the paid version for $49 per year for multisite support along with dedicated customer support.

-While this plugin is great for beginners, it also has enough features to impress even a seasoned SEO expert, and it has no trouble competing with the other plugins for top spot.
+While this plugin is great for beginners, it also has enough features to impress even a seasoned SEO expert, and it has no trouble competing with the other plugins for top spot if you want something that’s simply easier to use.

 Summary